Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Constructions of singular -tori

 and to form the quotient of $\mathcal{R}_{{\theta}}$ by gluing its edges through $g$ and $h_{{\theta}}$ (see Figure \ref{figure-gluingrectangle}).
-The gluing being made by isometries, the $\dS$-torus obtained in this way will have, as sought, a unique singularity at the class of the vertices.
-However by such a construction, both lightlike leaves of the singularity will always be closed.
+The gluing being made by isometries, the $\dS$-torus obtained in this way has, as sought, a unique singularity at the class of the vertices.
+However by such a construction, both lightlike leaves of the singularity are always closed.
 To obtain a structure with a minimal lightlike foliation, it is thus necessary to consider another type of gluing.